-The campaign in itself is well written with gorgeous painting style cutscenes and very solid voice acting, the overall campaign feels very religious, and while as a follower of Jesus Christ and therefore a “believer/ religious being” i didn’t find the story offensive, however those who despise religion may find it uncomfortable.
+The campaign in itself is well written with gorgeous painting style cutscenes and excellent voice acting, the overall campaign feels very religious, and while as a follower of Jesus Christ and therefore a “believer/ religious being” I didn’t find the story offensive, however those who despise religion may find it uncomfortable.

-Off topic, for those curious what Jesus actually said, and not the hateful and money grabbing garbage spewed by a lot of mega church pastors check out this link.
+Off-topic, for those curious what Jesus said, and not the hateful and money-grabbing garbage spewed by a lot of megachurch pastors check out this link.

 Great tactics, just a little slow.

-The tactical side of the game cannot be faulted, i love being able to customise each and every single ship RPG style, i love being able to target ship sub systems, and focus upgrades to match my play-style, the problem comes however when you find yourself waiting 3-4 minutes of each map simply hobbling towards your objective.
+The tactical side of the game cannot be faulted, I love being able to customise every single ship RPG style, I love being able to target ship subsystems, and focus upgrades on matching my play-style, the problem comes however when you find yourself waiting 3-4 minutes of each map simply hobbling towards your objective.

-The time to kill is also very long, while i enjoyed this, some may find it tedious, but personally i felt it added to the Star Wars like slug-fest between capital ships, a feeling i have not had since Empire at War.
+The time to kill is also very long, while I enjoyed this, some may find it tedious, but felt it added to the Star Wars-like slug-fest between capital ships, a feeling I have not had since Empire at War.

 Worth a buy?

-If on part of a large sale then yes, but with BattleFleet Gothic: Armada 2 improving the game in every-way, and this title only costing £10 less than BattleFleet Gothic: Armada 2, I suggest you spring for that instead, while this is a great game, outside of a sale its best to get the sequel as it provides all the good points of this game, along with many of its own.
+If on sale then yes, but with BattleFleet Gothic: Armada 2 improving the game in every way, and this title only costing £10 less than Battlefleet Gothic: Armada 2, I suggest you spring for that instead, while this is a great game, outside of a sale its best to get the sequel as it provides all the good points of this game, along with many of its own.